Notessh2a

 KeywordValues

-string"anything surrounded by double quotes" or `backticks`
+string"text in double quotes" or `backticks`

 Zero value: "".